 There's also wide support for Chromecast from embedded video in websites, so if you land on Zero Punctuation, for example, you can cast that video from within the website to watch it on your TV.

 So far this has been a tale of simplicity, great performance and flexibility.
-That's no different to existing Chromecast devices, but there's a small barrier to Chromecast Ultra at the moment: that you've bought a 4K Ultra HD TV which can already do most of this stuff.
+That's no different to existing Chromecast devices, but there's a small barrier to Chromecast Ultra: that you've bought a 4K Ultra HD TV which can already do most of this stuff.

 Most recent Ultra HD TVs are smart TVs and many of them offer the big apps we've been talking about already.
 That means for something like Netflix, you probably already have access to 4K through your TV's existing app.